New Zealand key player ruled out of second Zimbabwe Test, replacement named

+With O’Rourke unavailable, left-arm pacer Ben Lister has been added to the squad as cover.
+Lister, who has represented New Zealand in limited-overs cricket, is yet to make his Test debut.

+The second and final Test of the series is scheduled to begin on August 7, with New Zealand aiming for a clean sweep following their emphatic performance in the first Test.

-BULAWAYO: New Zealand all-rounder Nathan Smith has been ruled out of the second Test against Zimbabwe due to an abdominal strain, New Zealand Cricket (NZC) confirmed on Sunday.
+Earlier this week, New Zealand all-rounder Nathan Smith was also ruled out of the second Test against Zimbabwe due to an abdominal strain.

 All-rounder Zakary Foulkes has been named as his replacement, earning his maiden call-up to the Test squad.